levymp/simple-crud-app/README.md

-# simple-crud-app
+# What
-Simple CRUD app example.
+Simple CRUD app to expand React knoweldge.
+# From
+Implementation of this app referenced from this [article](https://developer.okta.com/blog/2018/12/20/crud-app-with-python-flask-react#define-the-python-model-schemas).